Car Accidents Have a High Risk of Causing Neck and Back Injury

 Lower Back Pain Caused by Facet Injuries after a Car Accident

-Basically, the facet joint’s role is to prevent the spine from moving too much in one direction or the other.
+The facet joint’s role is to prevent the spine from moving too much in one direction or the other.
 They are the reason the human body won’t completely bend backward, forwards, or sideways.
-In order to properly perform this function, these joints have a large number of nerve endings, and it is this large concentration of nerves that causes this area to be particularly painful when damaged.
+To properly perform this function, these joints have a large number of nerve endings, but it is this large concentration of nerves that causes this area to be particularly painful when damaged.

 Symptoms of a Facet Joint Injury

-Frequent symptoms correlating to facet joint pain consist of muscle spasms, which may force the spine out of alignment causing back and/or neck pain.
+Frequent symptoms correlating to facet joint pain consist of muscle spasms, which may force the spine out of alignment and cause back and neck pain.
 For example, a patient may experience a muscle spasm while simply bending over to pick up an item; this may freeze the joint as it slips out of place.
 When facet joints freeze, it typically occurs abruptly and without notice.

 Facet joint injury symptoms vary greatly and are often confused with spinal disc issues.
-Facet locking syndrome can create a sudden painful attack, but it can be resolved by releasing the frozen joint or joints and thereby returning the facets to normal function.
+Facet locking syndrome can create a sudden, painful attack, but it can be resolved by releasing the frozen joints and returning the facets to normal function.